Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Clunes, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers in Clunes shows approximately 4 new homes approved annually over the past five financial years, totalling an estimated 21 homes.
-As of FY-26, 1 approval has been recorded.
-The average population increase per dwelling built between FY-21 and FY-25 was 0.3 people per year, indicating that new supply is meeting or exceeding demand, providing ample buyer choice and room for population growth beyond current forecasts.
-The average construction cost value of new homes in Clunes is $489,000, suggesting a focus on the premium segment with upmarket properties.
+AreaSearch analysis of ABS building approval numbers in Clunes shows approximately 4 new homes approved annually over the past 5 financial years from FY-21 to FY-25, totalling around 21 dwellings.
+As of FY-26, 2 approvals have been recorded.
+The average population growth per dwelling built during this period was 0.1 people per year.
+This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and potential for population growth beyond current forecasts.

 Frequently Asked Questions - Development